MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/windows-11-apis-for-audio-processing-objects.md

     (0x8b4a0b51, 0x5dcf, 0x5a9c, 0x28, 0x17, 0x95, 0xd0, 0xec, 0x87, 0x6a, 0x87));
 ```

 Each APO has its own activity ID.
-The trace logging events are not marked as telemetry.
-Registry settings are available to log events to a file for use during development of an APO.
-Since this does not use the existing trace logging mechanism, existing console tools can be used to filter for these events and display them in real-time.
+Since this uses the existing trace logging mechanism, existing console tools can be used to filter for these events and display them in real-time.
+You can use existing tools like tracelog and tracefmt as described in [Tools for Software Tracing - Windows drivers](../devtest/tools-for-software-tracing.md).
+For more information on trace sessions, see [Creating a Trace Session with a Control GUID](../devtest/creating-a-trace-session-with-a-control-guid.md).

+The trace logging events are not marked as telemetry and will not be displayed as a telemetry provider in tools such as xperf.

 ### Implementation - Logging Framework